Exploring the limits of strong membership inference attacks on large language models: Analyzing sample vulnerability to membership inference

 \section{Analyzing sample vulnerability to membership inference}

-The instability in membership predictions that we observe above suggests a natural follow-on question: when does strong MIA succeed?
-More particularly, which samples are actually vulnerable to MIA, and (how) does this vulnerability vary during training?
-In this section, we approach these questions by digging deeper into our strong attacks on 140M model (trained with a Chinchilla-optimal training dataset size for a single epoch).
-We show how our large-scale experiments yield novel insights about the behavior of individual membership predictions (Section~\ref{sec:exp3:per}).
-Samples seen later in training tend to be more vulnerable; however, this trend is complicated by sample length, which also affects vulnerability.
-While sample length has previously been linked to extraction risk~\citep{carlini2023quantifying, nasr2023scalable}, we observe no correlation between MIA and extraction, which suggests that the two are capturing different signals related to memorization (Section~\ref{sec:exp3:extraction}).
-Together, this analysis informs our third key takeaway: \textbf{the relationship between MIA vulnerability and related privacy metrics is not straightforward.}
+The instability in membership predictions that we observe for individual samples suggests a natural follow-on question: when does strong MIA succeed?
+Which samples are actually vulnerable to MIA, and (how) does this vulnerability vary during training?
+We approach these questions by digging deeper into our strong attacks on $140$M models---trained with a Chinchilla-optimal training set (${\approx}7$M samples) for $1$ epoch---with $128$ references.
+Samples seen later in training tend to be more vulnerable; however, this trend is complicated by sample length (Section~\ref{sec:exp3:per}).
+While sample length has previously been linked to extraction risk~\citep{carlini2023quantifying, nasr2023scalable}, we observe no correlation between MIA and standard extraction methodology (Section~\ref{sec:exp3:extraction}).
+Together, this analysis informs our fourth key takeaway: \textbf{the relationship between MIA vulnerability and related privacy metrics is not straightforward for LLMs.}\looseness=-1